rticommunity/rticonnextdds-examples/CONTRIBUTING.md

 ## How to report bugs

-You can use the issues for bug reporting using the correct template.
+You can use `Issues` for bug reporting using the correct template.
-It would be helpful if you could provide us with the RTI Product and system information.
-Also, it is neccesary to provide us with the current behavior, the steps to reproduce the issue and what is the expected behavior.
+It would be helpful if you could provide us with the RTI Product, version, and system information (such as OS, compiler version, etc...).
+Also, it is necessary to provide us with the current behavior, the steps to reproduce the issue, and what is the expected behavior.

 ## Contributor License Agreement (CLA)